mzdb/pwiz-mzdb/README.md

 An extension of the ProteoWizard framework enabling the support of the mzDB format.

-For details about mzDB concepts and specifications, have a look to the [related repository](http://github.com/mzdb/mzdb-specs).
+For details about mzDB concepts (scanSlice, runSlice...) and specifications, have a look to the [related repository](http://github.com/mzdb/mzdb-specs).

 ## Roadmap